-This led to some studies that showed a correlation between social signals and search rank — all of which proved nothing, like the relationship between long content and higher SERP position.
+This led to some studies that showed a correlation between social signals and search rank.
+All of these proved nothing, like the relationship between long content and higher SERP position.

-However, just because Google says social indicators don’t directly influence SEO doesn’t mean you should ignore social media altogether.
+However, just because Google says social indicators don’t directly influence SEO doesn’t mean you should ignore social media .
 In fact, just the opposite.

 There’s something more to those correlative studies than meets the eye.

 As was the case with content length, the reason that many high-ranking pages had so many social indicators is because they contained high-quality information.
 As a result, people wanted to share them on Facebook, Twitter, Google+ and LinkedIn.

 Again, it comes back to producing high-quality content.
 Leverage social proof by including social media “share” buttons on your “thank you” page so that once your prospect has claimed your well-researched ebook, she can share it with everyone in her network.

 To begin creating your own SEO landing page and start capitalizing on search traffic, sign up for an Instapage Enterprise demo today.